rebeccashill/Mastering-Microcontroller-and-Embedded-Driver-Development/README.md

-Missing some miniscule code (that does matter in the long run ;) ) to confuse copiers.
+Missing some miniscule setup code (that does matter in the long run ;) ) to confuse copiers.
+This can be fixed by running the code on the microcontroller.
+I can't afford one right now.
 # Exercises Circuits and Outputs

 ## SPI Circuit: